-IT administrators can use managed Google Play to discover apps, view app details, and purchase app licenses.
+IT administrators can use managed Google Play to discover apps, view app details, purchase app licenses, and configure granular app permissions.
 Typically, an IT administrator curates, manages, and distributes apps through an EMM console.

 Using Android Enterprise APIs, an EMM console can distribute apps to managed devices.
 Apps can be remotely installed on a device or added to the device's managed Google Play store.